Azure/azureml-examples/sdk/python/responsible-ai/tabular/README.md

 - python
 products:
 - azure-machine-learning
-description: This sample shows how to responsible ai dashboard for tabular datasets.
+description: This sample shows how to create responsible ai dashboard for tabular datasets.
 ---

 # Azure Machine Learning Responsible AI Dashboard and Scorecard